 - Vegetables like spinach, cucumbers, tomatoes, salad, and zucchini (all members get zero point non-starchy veggies)

 - Fruits like apples, bananas, pears, grapes and more (Unless you are on the diabetic WW plan)

 Step 5: Check the Points of Your Favorite Foods.

-When you first start, learning the points values of foods can feel overwhelming becuase there are so many!
+When you first start, learning the points values of foods can feel overwhelming because there are so many!
 Don’t stress.
 You are going to get the hang of it in no time.
 Start by cruising through foods on the WW app to see which ones you commonly eat and how many points they are.

 Most of us are shocked when we see that certain foods we eat daily (like your typical Starbucks order) are high enough in points to take up most of our day.
-This is why you need WW in the first place!
+This is why you need WW in the first place.

 I’m here to guide you on finding foods you love but with lower points values for the same satisfaction.
 Here’s a list of 50+ WW breakfast ideas and here are WW coffee hacks if you know you need to lower the points in your favorite breakfast beverage.)